 People: people take jobs for two reasons – for satisfaction in the means of production or because they value the ends of the organization.
 For example, one can love one’s job (e.g., boss, peers, type of work, etc.) but not subscribe to the ends of the organization (e.g., weapons production).
 On the other hand, one can work for an organization that serves noble ends (e.g., fighting cancer) but not be stimulated by day to day activities.
-Jobs and enterprises that serve both ends by being well-run, offer creative and stimulating environments, and that serve multiple stakeholders fulfill this goal.
+Jobs and organizations that serve both ends by being well-run, offer creative and stimulating environments, and that serve multiple stakeholders fulfill this goal.

 - Implementing advanced technologies to grow high quality food in urban and rural environments.